BCEESAY10/BCEESAY10/README.md

 - 👀 I’m interested in Software development
 - 🌱 I’m currently learning front-end development
 - 💞️ I’m looking to collaborate on software projects
-- 📫 You can reach me on bamfaceesay30@gmail.com
+- 📫 You can reach me at https://bceesay10.github.io/personal-portfolio/

 <!---
 BCEESAY10/BCEESAY10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.